-Raised garden bed ideas are a popular way to grow edibles in a small vegetable garden.
+Raised garden bed ideas are a popular way to grow edibles as part of small vegetable garden ideas.

 Wood, brick or sleepers can be used to frame your bed, and there are plenty of kits on the market – or you can follow Monty Don's raised bed tips.
 Fill your beds with good-quality soil, and then add your fruit or vegetable crops.